-Examples: discussions often require us to explain things, which is helpful in deepening understanding; restating ideas from other participants helps to ensure that all points of view are understood, appreciated, and incorporated into the discussion.
+- Examples can include: - Discussions often require us to explain things, which is helpful in deepening understanding. - Restating ideas from other learners helps to ensure that all points of view are understood, appreciated, and incorporated into the discussion.

-Presenter Note.
-Preparing a discussion (Exploration) and delivering a discussion (Elaboration) are the next parts of the lesson.
-Modeling an effective discussion and providing feedback using a rubric.
+Presenter Note: Preparing a discussion and leading a discussion, along with providing feedback using a rubric, are the next parts of the lesson.